wavemotion-dave/SugarDS/readme.md

 If the game is running slower than on real hardware (e.g. Dizzy III which slows down when you move) then adjust the V52 Sync to 'Forgiving'.

-If the game has minor graphical glitches - say a stray line (e.g. Sword of Ianna on screen transitions) then try a CPU Adjust of -1 or -2.
+If the game has minor graphical glitches - say a stray line (e.g. Sword of Ianna on screen transitions) then try a CPU Adjust of -1 (or -2 at most).

 Key Mapping :
 -----------------------